joyceborlado/JSCourse/complete-javascript-course-master/15-Mapty/starter/notes.md

 attribution: '&copy; <a href="http://www.openstreetmap.org/copyright">OpenStreetMap</a>' }).addTo(map);
 Make sure all the code is called after the div and leaflet.js inclusion.
 That’s it!
 You have a working Leaflet map now.

+Markers, circles, and polygons
+Besides tile layers, you can easily add other things to your map, including markers, polylines, polygons, circles, and popups.
+Let’s add a marker:

+var marker = L.marker([51.5, -0.09]).addTo(map);
+Adding a circle is the same (except for specifying the radius in meters as a second argument), but lets you control how it looks by passing options as the last argument when creating the object:

+var circle = L.circle([51.508, -0.11], {
+color: 'red',
+fillColor: '#f03',
+fillOpacity: 0.5,
+radius: 500
+}).addTo(map);
+Adding a polygon is as easy:

+var polygon = L.polygon([
+[51.509, -0.08],
+[51.503, -0.06],
+[51.51, -0.047]
+]).addTo(map);